 Improve funding opportunities and create equitable access for BIPOC organizations and BIPOC owned businesses by developing multi-year, unrestricted BIPOC centered grants and loan programs.

-Build out and utilize TEK to build out connections to our Tribal and communities in the development and utilization of traditional products, e.g. birch syrup, sumac spices, etc.
+Build out and utilize TEK to build out connections to our Tribal and Indigenous communities in the development and utilization of traditional products, e.g. birch syrup, sumac spices, etc.

 Uplift and resource the work of the Vermont Releaf Collective and other BIPOC led organizations